npmcdn-to-unpkg-bot/robyremzy.github.io/myman/android.md

 First please if you want to do some mod inside your phone you may want to read this:
 [Custom ROMs For Android Explained - Here Is Why You Want Them](http://www.androidpolice.com/2010/05/01/custom-roms-for-android-explained-and-why-you-want-them/)

+*In short who is behind OmniROM:*
+XplodWild, the man behind Focal and an ex-CyanogenMod team member, has announced at the Big Android BBQ that he and other highly talented Android developers like Chainfire (SuperSu developer), Dees_troy (TWRP developer), Pulser, Entropy and Andrew are working together on OmniROM. [source](http://www.androidbeat.com/2013/10/omnirom-ex-cyanogenmod-brings-multi-window-roadrunner-more/)

 ## Install ROM AOSP
 So, for different reasons (CEO Dumb Ass spoted) i expect to change my Custom ROM from "Cyanogen" to "[OmniRom](http://omnirom.org/)", and move my bootloader from ClockWorkMod to [TWRP](http://forum.xda-developers.com/showpost.php?p=32964275&postcount=1).
 Here a simple HowTo trying to resume my steps from that switch: